na-na-hi/renget/archive/vffr2.md

 can mix and match if you don't have a character's full set, but you lose out on the set-completion synergy bonuses.
 Essentially, read the stigmata texts in the ingame encyclopedia, and look for similar effects on farmable gear.
-Cross-link to a quick overview of the gear you can grind for: https://rentry.co/8r6bv &nbsp;
+Cross-link to a quick overview of the gear you can grind for: https://rentry.co/8r6bv

+Part 2 changed how banners work, now you only need to get the weapon - all part 2 stigs can be forged.
+They also added a whalebait, making it so you can combine two duplicates of the same weapon for added buffs.
+&nbsp;
 &nbsp;
 ####Crystals